alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

 </table>
 </div>

-We will be using Random Forest for model development because it has good score.
+Random Forest will be used for model development because it has good score.
 Fraud cost costs higher compare to monitoring cost.
 So, recall score must never decrease.
 It either stays the same or increases.

 ## Model development
-We will implement threshold analysis to this model.
-With normal threshold (0.5), the model achieved 82 % F1-score with RM 5822.18 total loss.
+Random Forest was trained using the training dataset, and then, was tested on the test dataset, achieving 82 % F1-score with RM 5822.18 total loss.
-With optimal threshold (0.33), the model F1-score only increased by 4 %.
+With the implementation of threshold analysis, by choosing 0.33 as the most optimal threshold, the model F1-score increased by 4 %.
 The good thing is the total loss was decreased to RM 4523.77, in percentage, 22 %.